 I was educated at Thomas Rawlins School, Quorn, in the heart of the Charnwood Forest and, historically, Leicestershire hunting country, in the wake of such alumni as the poet, Robert Herrick, whose family occupied Beaumanor Hall a mile or two away.
 In my day, it was a girls' grammar school.
-What a privilege it was to have a thoroughly classical education on the State, ideal for a writer.
+What a privilege it was to have a thoroughly classical State education, a great foundation for a writer.
 From there, I went to Upton's College, Leicester, where the course was a hybrid of secretarial school, the LSE and Lucy Clayton’s.
 Yes, such things as charm and deportment and sitting with your legs elegantly slanting were key to advancement!
-What an anachronism it seems now!
 Ladettes were unheard of!
 The College was used as a trawling ground by industry and the professions so that many students were recruited to well-paid posts direct.
 Our goal was probably to become a high profile legal PA, someone like ‘Coop’ in Judge John Deed.

 At twenty-one, the writing began in earnest.
 Three of my early novels were described by a publisher as ‘borderline’ so that all of them were teetering on the edge of acceptance before I’d learned the surgical skills of fine editorial which needed to be mastered from solar plexus to epidermis before presentation.
 Realising an apprenticeship had to be served, I sent the manuscripts to only two or three publishers where the response was the same and interest in future work logged.
 The first four books never saw the light of day and only one has been saved for recycling by some future generation.
 I didn’t know what a rejection slip looked like until long after becoming a published writer!!
 In those days, publishers wrote considerate and enthusiastic letters and were respectful of any whose potential might keep them in pipe tobacco and Club subscriptions.

 During this period, an interest in singing, dormant since schooldays, was revived by some vocal training.
 I gained many friends and contacts and a wide music repertoire in opera groups and choirs of hundreds down to choirs of twelve from this life-enriching occupation, pursued in the company of some of the great names of the music world.
-The apotheosis of this ‘career’ must, of course, be a meeting with His Holiness, the late Pope John Paul II as mentioned elsewhere, but my other claim to fame was that Owain Arwel Hughes once tapped me on the arm at Birmingham Symphony Hall and said ‘Well done!’ (to the chagrin of certain female colleagues who have not spoken to me since :-) ) something I’ve dined out on now and then!
+The apotheosis of this ‘career’ must, of course, be a meeting with His Holiness, the late Pope John Paul II inside the Vatican as a member of a BBC choir.
+My other claim to fame was that Owain Arwel Hughes once tapped me on the arm on a staircase at Birmingham Symphony Hall and said ‘Well done!’ (to the chagrin of certain female colleagues who have not spoken to me since :-) ) something I’ve dined out on now and then!

 Later, I started Intermezzo, a Midlands music agency dedicated to performing at weddings and special occasions, and was part of a quintet of the same name which was booked for themed entertainments.

 It was a totally unforeseen set of circumstances which brought all this to an abrupt end and saw migration to the South Coast in the late nineties.
-Then, following a tragedy in 2003, I found myself lingering over the computer keyboard again.
+Then, following a traumatic set of circumstances some years ago, I found myself lingering over the computer keyboard again.
 It was my anchor and I felt I had ‘come home’.
 The late Jean Plaidy used to say that whenever something unpleasant happened, she could escape into her work and recharge.

 - << Prev